Arma 2: DayZ

 In April 2012, Dean Hall released DayZ, an open world survival horror modification for Arma 2 which also required the Operation Arrowhead standalone expansion pack to work.
 DayZ received much critical acclaim in the video gaming media for its "innovative design elements", with Kotaku and Eurogamer describing it as possibly the best zombie game ever made, and PCGamer saying it was one of the most important things to happen to PC Gaming in 2012.
 The mod was responsible for putting the three-year-old game into the top seller charts for over seven weeks, spending much of this time the top selling game, and is responsible for over 300,000 unit sales within two months of its release.

-Release
+ReleaseArma 2 was first released in Germany on 29 May 2009, followed by releases in the Czech Republic on 17 June, the United Kingdom on 19 June, North America on 7 July, and Australia on 20 July.

 The demo version of Arma 2 was released on Bohemia Interactive forums on 25 June 2009, and shortly thereafter on Steam.
 In the demo version, the player is given the possibility to play two single player missions as well as six of the eight training missions, with limited access to the mission editor.
 There is also access to a benchmark and limited online multiplayer.Arma 2 uses different copy protections depending on publisher as well as a in-house coded copy protection solution against tampering known as DEGRADE.
 If the software detects that it was pirated, the DEGRADE-system degrades features of the game, rendering it unplayable.
 The version downloadable from Steam is not limited by number of installs, but other download services may utilize some limits.
 As of version 1.05 the publishers copy protection have been removed from Arma 2 although DEGRADE is still included.